Boasson Hagen solos from breakaway to win Stage 19 at Tour de France

 The Norwegian praised his team’s early work on Stage 19.
 “I’m really happy, the team did really well before we got away in the break, they were controlling the group, then on the climb [Col Lebraut] the breakaway went away.
 We rode well together all day, and then in the final 2km I made an attack, and no one could follow.
 I’m so happy, I’ve been so close, so many times.”

 The final ten kilometers emulated the flat run-in of a spring classic, with incessant attacks flying up both sides of the road.
 Heading into a roundabout at 2.8 kilometers from the line, Arndt abruptly cut to the right side of the traffic island on the lead-in.
 Boasson Hagen followed while the remaining eight stayed to the left side.
-Accelerating slightly through the roundabout, the two riders had a gap upon exiting.
-Boasson Hagen capitalized on their knowledge of the finish, and attacked; only Arndt could follow, though he would quickly be distanced.
+Accelerating slightly through the roundabout, Arndt and Boasson Hagen had a gap upon exiting.
+The two men had done their research on the finale of Stage 19, seeing an opportunity for a shorter and therefore faster line through the roundabout.

 “I could have waited for the sprint, but I was feeling quite good, and I felt I could win with one attack,” Boasson Hagen said.
 “I opened a big gap and was able to cross the line alone, I didn’t have to wait for a photo finish, I’m really happy for that.”